 Bus Times from Nakhon Ratchasima to Chiang Mai

-There are four direct bus services a day from Nakhon Ratchasima to Chiang Mai which you can book online.
+There are currently two direct bus services a day from Nakhon Ratchasima to Chiang Mai which you can book online.

 |Nakhon Ratchasima||Chiang Mai||Service||Ticket||Company|